canonical/charmcraftlocal/README.md

 - charmcraft.yaml located at the root of the git repository,
 - and `charmcraft pack` to successfully build the charm

-To maintain compatibility with that tooling, the `ccl mirror` command (WIP) automates the creation and updates of "mirror" git repositories that meet the above requirements.
+To maintain compatibility with that tooling, the `ccl mirror` command automates the creation and updates of "mirror" git repositories that meet the above requirements.

 For example, for a git repository with this directory layout
 ```